 5. Post-UTME/Screening Process

-This is another factor to consider when choosing a university in JAMB.
-In fact, you should be very smart and careful here.
+This is another factor to look out for when choosing a university in JAMB.
+In fact, you should be very smart and careful with it.

-I am saying this because many candidates choose universities they don’t have an idea what their post-UTME or screening process looks like and in the end shed HOT tears.
+I am saying this because many candidates choose universities they don’t have an idea what their post-UTME or screening process looks like and in the end they regret.

-If you must choose a university, you must have adequate knowledge about:
+If you want to decide the university you want to go to, you must have adequate knowledge about:

 • The post-UTME or screening process, is it a written or CBT exam or an oral interview?